Brand Cannibalization: Are You Eating Into Your Own Market?

 • Damaging the existing brand and all the hard work put into it

-Because they’re buying your shiny new offering, your existing customers would buy less of your older product, impacting your own sales.
+Because they’re buying your shiny new offering, your existing customers would buy less of your older product, impacting your own product sales.

 Some brands out there intentionally ‘cannibalize’ themselves in an effort to execute their brand vision and carve out a bigger piece of the market share for their own taking.